-The four nations of the United Kingdom (England, Wales, Scotland & Northern Ireland) all take responsibility for their own curriculum, and language teaching in English secondary schools, which this study is concerned with, is guided by very light-touch government policy.
-At present, any language may be taught (Department for Education 2013) and the subject is compulsory for students aged 7-14.
+The four nations of the United Kingdom (England, Wales, Scotland and Northern Ireland) all take responsibility for their own curriculum.
+Language teaching in English secondary schools, which is the focus of this study, is guided by very light-touch government policy.
+At present, any language may be taught (Department for Education 2013) and the subject is compulsory only for students aged 7-14.
 Beyond those curriculum requirements, all decision-making is left to individual schools, including whether or not to teach a language to students older than 14.
-This results in schools having different policies – in some, languages are made compulsory for all students aged 14-16, in others they are made optional for all in this age group, and some schools stream students into ‘pathways’ depending on ability, with higher ability students encouraged to take a language (Education Datalab 2015; Lanvers 2017a)2.
-In recent years, performance measures contributing to school accountability and league tables have been contradictory as regards the value of MFL (see Long & Boulton 2016; Thomson 2016a; Board & Tinsley 2014; Staufenberg 2017).
-Overall, the impact on the subject has been negative (Staufenberg 2017; Wiggins 2016); given the relative difficulty of attaining good grades in MFL compared to many other subjects (Coe 2008; Ofqual 2015; Thomson 2016b; Vidal Romero 2017), independent (fee-paying) schools are more likely than state-maintained schools to make a language compulsory (Tinsley & Board 2017) and within the state sector, schools with good academic records more likely than those with poorer record (Lanvers 2017b).
+This results in schools having different policies: in some, languages are made compulsory for all students aged 14-16, in others they are made optional for all in this age group, and some schools stream students into ‘pathways’ depending on ability, with higher ability students encouraged to take a language (Education Datalab 2015; Lanvers 2017a)2.
+In recent years, performance measures contributing to school accountability and league tables have been contradictory as regards the value of MFL (see Long and Boulton 2016; Thomson 2016a; Board and Tinsley 2014; Staufenberg 2017).
+Overall, the impact on the subject has been negative (Staufenberg 2017; Wiggins 2016); given the relative difficulty of attaining good grades in MFL compared to many other subjects (Coe 2008; Ofqual 2015; Thomson 2016b; Vidal Romero 2017), independent (fee-paying) schools are now more likely than state-maintained schools to make a language compulsory (Tinsley & Board 2017) and within the state sector, schools with good academic records are more likely to do so than those with a poorer record (Lanvers 2017b).

-The severe grading in MFL is a major factor contributing to problems in the delivery of the subject (Graham 2002; Taylor & Marsden 2014; Thomson 2016b;).
+The severe grading in MFL is a major factor contributing to problems in the delivery of the subject (Graham 2002; Taylor and Marsden 2014; Thomson 2016b;).
 Studies comparing the difficulty of a range of subjects at GCSE have found that getting a grade C (commonly accepted as the lowest pass grade) is harder in MFL than all subjects except the individual sciences and statistics (Coe 2008; Ofqual 2015).
-School leaders, under increasing pressure to improve their league table standing, are thus disincentivised to enter students for GCSE MFL (Education Datalab 2015; Harris & Burn 2011; Lanvers 2017b; Titcombe 2008).
+School leaders, under increasing pressure to improve their league table standing, are thus disincentivised to enter students for GCSE MFL (Education Datalab 2015; Harris and Burn 2011; Lanvers 2017b; Titcombe 2008).